hilbug/01-horiseon-code-refactor/README.md

 * Add nav bar
 * Updated to use aside for right-hand content and consolidated CSS
 * Updated to use footer
+* Updated to use main and consolidated CSS
 * Reduced use of div throughout HTML

 To Do: